Get an Appointment with a Lawyer Now

 An affidavit is a method of giving evidence.
 The evidence is usually untested until the matter proceeds to an Interim Hearing or Final Hearing.
 When a person swears or affirms an affidavit that is filed in family law proceedings, the person who made the affidavit may be cross examined about their evidence.
 Cross examination ‘tests’ the evidence for reliability.

 In family law parenting proceedings, it is necessary to file an affidavit in support of the parenting orders that are being sought on an interim and final basis.
-An affidavit is also required in support of any Application in a Case that is filed during the proceedings.
+An affidavit is also required in support of any Application that is filed during the proceedings.
 It is important to consider the exact orders sought and what evidence the court requires to make those orders.
 Legislation and reported cases will assist in determining what evidence the court requires.

 What should the Affidavit address?